AnyChart/docs.anychart.com/Basic_Charts/Column_Chart.md

 series2.hovered().stroke("#0066cc", 2);
 series2.selected().stroke("#0066cc", 4);
 ```

 {sample}BCT\_Column\_Chart\_02{sample}

+#### Individual Columns

-If you use object notation to set the data, you can change the appearance (and some other settings) of particular columns by adding special fields to the data set:
+If you use object notation to set the data, you can change the appearance (and some other settings) of individual columns by adding special fields to the data set:

 ```
 // create a data set
 var data = [
   {x: "John", value: 10000},
   {x: "Jake", value: 12000},
+  {x: "Peter", value: 13000,
+   normal:   {
+               fill: "#5cd65c",
+               stroke: null,
+               label: {enabled: true}
+             },
+   hovered:  {
+               fill: "#5cd65c",
+               stroke: null,
+               label: {enabled: true},
+             },
+   selected: {
+               fill: "#5cd65c",
+               stroke: null,
+               label: {enabled: true},
+             }
+  },
-  {x: "Peter", value: 13000, fill: "#5cd65c", stroke: null, label: {enabled: true}}, {x: "James", value: 10000},
+  {x: "James", value: 10000},
   {x: "Mary", value: 9000}
 ];

+// create a chart
+chart = anychart.column();

+// create a column series and set the data var series = chart.column(data);
 ```

 {sample}BCT\_Column\_Chart\_03{sample}

-If you use an array to set the data, you can also configure the appearance of each column separately, but in a slightly different way.
+If you use an array to set the data, you can also configure the appearance of each column individually, but in a slightly different way.
 You should first add visual parameters to the data set and then map fields for them so that they can be interpreted by the component:

 ```
 // create a data set